Editor’s Note: This story was originally published in 2018. Josh Donovan now is chef de cuisine at Heirloom in Fort Worth, Texas.

 Because, sure, you can choose to dine in the front room at Ashten’s, where a huge, gilt-framed mirror reflects the muted, diamond-patterned walls and high, pressed-tin ceiling.
 Or you can pass the kitchen door, catch a glimpse of busy cooks and waiters, and head downstairs beneath a glittering chandelier.

-What the locals know: With its cozy atmosphere, Ashten’s pub is the place to be, especially during the holidays. photograph by Faith Teasley
+What the locals know: With its cozy atmosphere, Ashten’s bar is the place to be. photograph by Faith Teasley

 Now let’s talk cocktails.
 Because Ashten’s has not one, not two, but three beverage menus — one each for beers, wines, and specialty cocktails.
-The best bars have signature drinks with names that amuse the peruser, and Ashten’s doesn’t fail, with its Don’t Fear the Reaper (including habanero bitters, so get your palate ready).
+The best bars have signature drinks with names that amuse the peruser, and Ashten’s doesn’t fail, with its Speak of the Devil (including Kill Devil Pecan Rum).
 “Spirits” get their own provenance, from Greensboro and Statesville (Tiny Cat Vodka and Southern Star Paragon Bourbon), to Durham and Charlotte (Conniption Navy Strength Gin and Seven Jars Preamble Rye Whiskey).
 This is Ashten’s, after all, where North Carolina ingredients take center stage.

-Festive cocktails are the perfect addition to an evening out around the holidays. photograph by Faith Teasley
+Fun cocktails are the perfect addition to an evening out. photograph by Faith Teasley

 • • •